Chart Color Schemes

 Modbury North is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Modbury North's dwelling structures, as per the latest Census, consisted of 95.6% houses and 4.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Adelaide metro's 88.6% houses and 11.3% other dwellings.
-Home ownership in Modbury North was at 37.4%, aligning with Adelaide metro's figure, while mortgaged dwellings were at 44.2% and rented ones at 18.4%.
-The median monthly mortgage repayment in the area was $1,473, lower than Adelaide metro's $1,517.
-The median weekly rent was recorded at $360, compared to Adelaide metro's $330.
-Nationally, Modbury North's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Modbury North's dwelling structures, as per the latest Census, consisted of 95.6% houses and 4.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Adelaide metro's figures of 88.6% houses and 11.3% other dwellings.
+Home ownership in Modbury North stood at 37.4%, similar to Adelaide metro's figure.
+Dwellings were either mortgaged (44.2%) or rented (18.4%).
+The median monthly mortgage repayment was $1,473, lower than Adelaide metro's average of $1,517.
+Median weekly rent in Modbury North was $360, compared to Adelaide metro's $330.
+Nationally, Modbury North's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing